 Adventure Clothing: Congratulations!
 You’ve booked your first adventure trip, and now it’s time to conquer the “suggested packing list.”
 Don’t worry when you start reading through it and see things like conversion pants, Capilene, and hiking-specific socks.
 If these things don’t sound familiar to you, don’t worry because they’re foreign to many of our guests.
 But, before you make a trip to the store to get outfitted, here are some helpful hints.

 Check your closet!

 You may be surprised to discover that you already own something that will work for your trip.
 Start by looking at your gym clothes because you probably already have running shorts and t-shirts and tank tops that can be used as moisture-wicking base layers.
-Just make sure they’re made of materials that are quick to dry.
+Just make sure they are made of materials that are quick to dry.
 If you’re planning on being especially active or getting wet, cotton won’t cut it.

-It’s also a good idea to keep all of those items you don’t wear often together in your closet.
-You can store them in your backpack or a container so when it’s time to pack again you’re not searching through all of your drawers to find everything.
+It’s also a good idea to keep all of those items you don’t often wear together in your closet.
+You can store them in your backpack or a container, so when it’s time to pack again, you’re not searching through all of your drawers to find everything.

 Invest in Essentials

 If you have to make a trip to the local sporting goods shop, three key things to invest in are conversion pants, hiking shoes, and a rain jacket.
 Each of these items will serve you well for future trips.
 Trust me; if you buy right, you’ll be getting your money’s worth.